 The least trade restrictive biosecurity measures that could be applied to achieve Australia's ALOP are evaluated.
 The department can implement these biosecurity measures pre-export and/or post-arrival while the live sturgeon or their reproductive material remain under biosecurity control.
 After release from biosecurity control, the department has limited powers to require management of biosecurity risks.
-However, once animals have been cleared for import at the Australian border by the department, state and territory legislation relating to fisheries resource management or animal health may be used by the jurisdictions to manage animals and their products.
+However, once animals have been cleared for import at the Australian border by the department, state and territory legislation relating to fisheries resource management or animal health may be used by the jurisdictions to manage animals and their products (see Figure 1 Steps required to import live sturgeon into Australia and legislation responsibilities).
 Alternative biosecurity measures that are demonstrated, to the satisfaction of Australian government, to provide equivalent biosecurity would also be considered.

-Appendix B and Appendix C provides the risk assessment values for the biosecurity measures found to reduce the overall risk of each hazard to at least very low for live sturgeon and their reproductive material, thereby achieving Australia's ALOP.
+Appendix D and Appendix E provides the risk assessment values for the biosecurity measures found to reduce the overall risk of each hazard to at least very low for live sturgeon and their reproductive material, thereby achieving Australia's ALOP.